Probability and Programming request for proposals 2020

 At POPL 2019, we launched the Probability and Programming research awards with the goal of receiving proposals from academia that addressed fundamental problems at the intersection of machine learning, programming languages, and software engineering.

 For 2020, we are continuing this momentum and broadening our slate of topics of interest.
+We anticipate awarding a total of ten awards, each in the $50K range.
+Payment will be made to the proposer’s host university as an unrestricted gift.

 In the past few years, we have seen an explosion of interest in topics at the intersection of programming languages and machine learning.
 This is not a coincidence, as there has been a growth in real-world applications that need probabilistic thinking.
 Additionally, the community has realized that probabilistic methods play a genuinely useful role in program analysis—for example, in the ranking of deduced facts in static analyses, in type reconstruction, and, in general, in building explainable generative models.